rust-lang-ua/rustcamp/3_ecosystem/3_2_macro/README.md

 ## Declarative macros

-Declarative macros represent the most primitive form of macros in 📚 [Rust]⏱0.25h.
+Declarative macros represent the most primitive form of macros in 🏠 [Rust].
 They are quite limited in their capabilities and their syntax (which represents a 📰 [DSL]⏱0.75h-based `match` expression) may become quite cumbersome in complex cases.

 They are called _declarative_, because macro implementation represents a declaration of code transforming rules (you're declaring how your code will be transformed):
 ```rust